carbon-language/carbon-lang/mlir/docs/Dialects/Linalg.md

 buffers arbitrarily and write into them.
 If this conflicts with some parallel iterator requirement, this is undefined behavior.

-Previous examples already ellaborate compute payloads with an unregistered function `"some_compute"`.
+Previous examples already elaborate compute payloads with an unregistered function `"some_compute"`.
 The following code snippet shows what the result will be when using a concrete operation `addf`:
 ```
 // File name: example3.mlir
 #indexing_maps = [